bradgough/labs/HYCU/hycu_lab.rst

  ..
 Note :: It is recommended to change these as soon as you log in for the first time.

 3. After your first successful login, start by adding the Nutanix cluster to HYCU.
 From the top right corner, 	 		Administration icon, select Add Nutanix Clusters.
-(Picture 9)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image9.png

 4. Fill out the fields in the “Add Nutanix Cluster” form, and confirm with “Save” button.
-(Picture 10)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image10.png